elsiklab/myvariantviewer/README.md

 ## Only query from a specific data source

-Example to only query variants from clinvar (combining _exists_ in clinvar with fields=clinvar
+Example to only query variants from clinvar (combining the exists-in clinvar query with fields=clinvar return values)

       {
          "storeClass" : "MyVariantViewer/Store/SeqFeature/Variants",